 Talking about Higher Education Factsheet

 Foster carers are ambitious for the children they foster.
 As a key influencer in young people’s lives, foster carers play a major role in the decision making process, along with teachers, advisers and their peers.
 Some young people may find it hard to think of their future and make plans due to an underlying problem is that they believe there is little point in planning for the future.
 The first step should be to make them believe they can change their future and with your help, it can happen!

 The Talking about Higher Education Factsheet has information and advice about how foster carers can provide emotional and practical support in the transition from foster care to university life.

 A Foster Carer's Guide to Education in Wales.

-The Fostering Network, in conjunction with Welsh Government, has launched A Foster Carer's Guide to Education in Wales.
+The Fostering Network, with the support of Welsh Government, has launched A Foster Carer's Guide to Education in Wales.

 This free guide will help foster carers understand better how the education system works in Wales so that they are better equipped to support the children and young people in their care.
 It has been designed to help support the foster carers role as an integral part of the team around the child, equipping them with the skills so that that they more feel confident in supporting their foster child’s education, and help each child make the most of their talents and potential.